JosephCastro/beautiful-jekyll/_posts/2016-09-29-selenium-python-size-webelement.md

 ---
 layout: post
-title: [Python] Selenium : Get size of a WebElement
+title: (Python Selenium) How to get the size of a WebElement
 ---

 For get the size from a WebElement ( element from now ), you just need to access through the variable class `size`: